 '''

-' The following functions are used when a script is executed
+The following functions are used when a script is executed

 ' as an action.

-Declare Function KSGetEvent App ( ByVal s As String ) As String
+Declare Function KSGetEvent App ( ByVal s As String ) As String lookup The event's lookup key

-' This function retrieves specific data about the event that
+This function retrieves specific data about the event that has triggered.

-' has triggered.

-' The available values that can be passed to KSGetEvent in

-' order to retrieve data are as follows:
+The available values that can be passed to KSGetEvent in order to retrieve data are as follows:

+application The event's application

+description The description of the event

+id The id of the event

+dns The ODBC data source for the application

+username The ODBC username

+password The ODBC password

+apiname The API name as set in the connection

+apipassword The API password set in the connection

+report pending The number of reports for the event

+report files Comma separated list of files (Files tab)

 '''

-' lookup The event's lookup key ' application

-' description

-' description

-' id

-' The id of the event

-' id

-' The id of the event

-' dns

-' The ODBC data source for the application

-' username

-' password

-' apiname

-' password

-' apiname

-' The API name as set in the connection

-' apiusername

-' password

-' apipassword

-' The API password set in the connection

-' apipassword

-' The API password set in the connection

-' report pending ' report pending The number of reports for the event ' existing files Comma separated list of files (Files tab)